ansible/community-docs/integration_tests_quick_start_guide.rst

 Writing tests from scratch
 ==========================

-This section covers cases when:
+This section covers the following cases:

 - There are no integration tests for a collection / group of modules in a collection at all.
 - You are adding a new module and you want to cover it.